skyscrapers/documentation/kubernetes/monitoring.md

 ### Github

 The GitHub integration uses the GitHub OAuth2 flow, and it's pretty straight-forward to configure.
-Follow the official [Dex documentation](https://dexidp.io/docs/connectors/github/) to configure this integration.
+In most cases, we will set up this integration for you, creating the OAuth application in our GitHub organization.
+For reference, this is the official [Dex documentation](https://dexidp.io/docs/connectors/github/) to configure this integration.

 ### Microsoft Azure

 [Dex Microsoft connector](https://dexidp.io/docs/connectors/microsoft/) also works with Azure accounts and tenants.
 You'll need to register a new application in your Azure tenant.
-To do so, go to the Azure Active Directory portal for the correct tenant -> `App Registrations` and click `New registration`.
+To do so, go to the Azure Active Directory portal for the correct tenant, go to `App Registrations` in the side bar and click `New registration`.
 You can give it the name you want, something significant like `DEX - <cluster name>`.
-Once the application is created, you'll need to create a client secret by going to `Certificates & secrets` in the sidebar and clicking the `New client secret button`.
+Once the application is created, you'll need to create a client secret by going to `Certificates & secrets` in the side bar and clicking the `New client secret` button.

 Once the application is registered and configured, you'll have to provide us with the following information: